 While it is difficult to comprehensively describe why the anus region is so sensitive (find more info here), there are various reasons and factors and reasons we can point to.
 The body has a reason for increased sensitivity and these sensations can be warning signs and indicators that prompt us to take a given action.
 In fact, this is the single most precise reason for all body-sensitivities.
 Some of the causes and reasons for the increased anus area sensitivity include the following:

 - More nerve endings – All sensitive body areas named above (eye, beneath the nail, anal area…) have numerous nerve endings to pick up signals which are sent directly to the brain.
-There are more nerve endings in such areas than other parts like forehead or elbow.
-The more nerve endings we have around a given area, the more sensitive it will be as nerves basically transmit signals to the brain to aid quick response.
+There are more nerve endings in such places than other parts like forehead or elbow.
+The more nerve endings we have around a given section of our body, the more sensitive it will be as nerves basically transmit signals to the brain to aid quick response.
 An itch will quickly prompt a scratch and smoke or teargas will get you to blink and close your eyes.

 - For protection – More nerve endings are found in sensitive parts mainly for protection.
 Take the eye for instance; if it was not sensitive enough, then you could easily be pricked, and other elements such as dust, smoke, and flies could enter the eye without you knowing early enough to blink.
 The increased sensitivity helps you protect the eye.
 In the same way, the anus leads to an opening through which pathogens, germs, and parasites can gain entry to your body.
 The sensitivity helps you notice any foreign entry before it happens.